Holy Cross Hospital: Unethical, Dishonest, Dangerous

 - Records falsified.

-It breaks my heart to know that my father was treated as an end-of-life patient solely because of his age — and ultimately euthanized — in truth, killed — against his wishes at Holy Cross Hospital in Silver Spring, Maryland.
+It breaks my heart to know that my father was treated as an end-of-life patient solely because of his age, and ultimately euthanized — in truth, killed — against his wishes at Holy Cross Hospital in Silver Spring, Maryland.

 Israel Neustadter, peace be upon him, survived the horrors of Auschwitz only to fall victim to the hubris of Holy Cross.
 He suffered from no terminal condition, other than being 91 and about to turn 92.
-He lived at home, walked to synagogue each day, and cherished the chance to pray and connect with his community.
+He lived at home, walked to synagogue each day, and cherished the chance to pray and to connect with his community.

 This was his first hospitalization — his first and only bout with pneumonia — and he was a full-code patient who was on the mend.
 Didn’t my father deserve to have his wish to fight for life, on his terms and in keeping with his faith, honored?